civican/legisinfo/42-1/bills/C-45/bill_text.md

 ### Section 64

-  **(1)** Subject to the regulations, the Minister may suspend a licence or permit without prior notice to its holder in respect of any or all authorized activities in relation to any cannabis specified by the Minister if the Minister has reasonable grounds to believe that the suspension is necessary to protect public health or public safety, including to prevent cannabis from being diverted to an illicit market or activity.
+  **(1)** Subject to the regulations, the Minister may suspend a licence or permit without prior notice to its holder in respect of any or all authorized activities in relation to any cannabis specified by the Minister if

+    the Minister has reasonable grounds to believe that the suspension is necessary to protect public health or public safety, including to prevent cannabis from being diverted to an illicit market or activity; or

+    any prescribed circumstance exists.

   **(2)** If a licence or permit is suspended under subsection (1), the suspension takes effect as soon as the Minister provides the holder with a notice in writing of the suspension.
 The notice must also set out the reasons for the suspension.